C. H. Waddington: Life

 He attended Clifton College and Sidney Sussex College, Cambridge.
 He took the Natural Sciences Tripos, earning a First in Part II in geology in 1926.
 In 1928, he was awarded an Arnold Gerstenberg Studentship in the University of Cambridge, whose purpose was to promote "the study of Moral Philosophy and Metaphysics among students of Natural Science, both men and women."
 He took up a Lecturership in Zoology and was a Fellow of Christ's College until 1942.
 His friends included Gregory Bateson, Walter Gropius, C. P. Snow, Solly Zuckerman, Joseph Needham, and John Desmond Bernal.
 His interests began with palaeontology but moved on to the heredity and development of living things.
 He also studied philosophy.

-During World War II he was involved in operational research with the Royal Air Force and became scientific advisor to the Commander in Chief of Coastal Command from 1944 to 1945.
+During World War II he was involved in operational research with the Royal Air Force (RAF) and became scientific advisor to the Commander in Chief of Coastal Command from 1944 to 1945.
+In this position a significant contribution of his was his analysis of aircraft maintenance schedules leading to the conclusion that manufacturer's specified maintenance and overhaul hourly figures were excessive for a wartime environment and that such frequent dismantling and re-assembling were more likely to lead to maintenance-induced-errors, therby reducing aircraft safety as well as availability.
+Subsequently revised schedules based on his work was adopted throughout the RAF.

 After the war, in 1947, he replaced Francis Albert Eley Crew as Professor of Animal Genetics at the University of Edinburgh.
 He would stay at Edinburgh for the rest of life with the exception of 1960–1961 when he was a Fellow on the faculty in the Center for Advanced Studies at Wesleyan University in Middletown, Connecticut. and in 1970 when Waddington accepted the position of the Albert Einstein Chair in Science at the State University of New York in Buffalo, spending about two years there.
 His personal papers are largely kept at the University of Edinburgh library.